Alloy Artifacts |

 In 1940 the company licensed patents to make a new type of reclining chair, and after some refinements the chairs became the trademark Barcalounger line.
 The Barcalounger chairs proved to be very successful, and over time the company became more famous for its furniture than its tools.
 In the early 1960s Barcalo was purchased by a furniture maker and the Barcalounger operations were moved to Rocky Mount, North Carolina.

-When Barcalo was acquired by the furniture company, the company's tool operations were sold to Crescent Niagara, a company formed a few years previously to acquire Crescent Tools.
+When Barcalo was acquired by the furniture company, in March of 1963 the company's tool operations were sold to Crescent Niagara, a company formed a few years previously to acquire Crescent Tools.
 (See our article on Crescent Tool History for more information.)
 Shortly after its formation Crescent Niagara went on to acquire other tool companies, including Billings & Spencer, Barcalo, and Bridgeport Hardware.

 The combined company continued to produce the various tool lines for some years, and in fact sometimes combined designs from one company with brands and trademarks from other acquisitions.
 One will occasionally find a wrench with a Barcalo-like design marked with a Crescent logo and bearing the Life-Time (Billings) trademark.